mcp-ectors/mcp-weather-api/README.md

 3. Once the build is complete, the WASM module will be located in `target/wasm32-wasip2/debug/mcp_weather_api.wasm`.

-4. Build the WASM module for production with the following command [`target/wasm32-wasip2/release/mcp_weather_api.wasm`]:
+4. Build the 200K WASM module for production with the following command [`target/wasm32-wasip2/release/mcp_weather_api.wasm`]:

     ```bash
     cargo build --target wasm32-wasip2 --release
     ```

 ## Running Tests

+Copy the .env-sample into .env and go to [weatherapi.com](https://www.weatherapi.com/) to get your WEATHER_API_KEY.

 To ensure that the Weather API Router works correctly, you can run the tests: